Annual Blessing of the Bikes in Baldwin

 BALDWIN, Mich. — Thousands of motorcyclists traveled to Baldwin to take part in the annual Blessing of the Bikes on Sunday.

 It started in 1972 with four bikes and eight riders.
-The event has grown over the past four decades to include thousands of people from around Michigan.
-Riders receive a blessing not only for themselves but for their motorcycles as well.
+The event has grown over the past four decades to include thousands of people.
+Riders received a blessing not only for themselves but for their motorcycles.

 “It’s a chance for all us motorcyclists to get together one big family-hood," said Andy Pavona.
 "We arrive under one umbrella and leave under the same umbrella ready for season, in a safe riding season is what we’re looking forward to, is kind of what of blessing is.”